 Grains higher, livestock mixed.

-Grain futures were higher Thursday in early trading on the Chicago Board of Trade.
+Grain futures were higher Wedneesday in early trading on the Chicago Board of Trade.

 Comments